 Molly Ringwald began her film career at the age of thirteen with her Golden Globe nominated performance in The Tempest.
 Her extensive film credits include The Pick-Up Artist, For Keeps, Fresh Horses, Betsy’s Wedding, Some People Call It a Sling Blade, Jean-Luc Godard’s King Lear, and the now iconic coming-of-age movies Pretty in Pink, Sixteen Candles, and The Breakfast Club.
 Ringwald has starred in the Broadway production of Cabaret, the Tony-nominated production of Enchanted April, and can currently be seen starring in the breakout hit The Secret Life of the American Teenager on ABC Family.
 The author of the bestseller Getting the Pretty Back: Friendship, Family and Finding the Perfect Lipstick, Ringwald’s writing has appeared in Esquire, The New York Times, Parade, Interview, and The Hartford Courant.
 When It Happens to You is her fiction debut.
 Molly Ringwald lives in Los Angeles with her family.

-with his wife, the poet Katrina Vandenberg.
+A former newspaper editor and a graduate of the MFA program at the University of Arkansas, John Reimringer lives in Saint Paul, Minnesota, with his wife, the poet Katrina Vandenberg.
 Vestments is his first novel.